datacarpentry/r-raster-vector-geospatial/_posts/2015-12-11-Rast04-Multi-Band-Raster.md

 contributors: [Megan A. Jones]
 packagesLibraries: [raster, rgdal]
 dateCreated:  2015-10-23
-lastModified: 2015-11-23
+lastModified: 2015-12-11
 category: spatio-temporal-workshop
 tags: [raster-ts-wrksp, raster]
 mainTag: raster-ts-wrksp
 description: "This lesson explores how to import and plot a multi-band raster in
-R. It also covers how to plot a three band color image plotRGB command in R"
+R. It also covers how to plot a three-band color image using the `plotRGB()` function in R"
 code1:
 image:
   feature: NEONCarpentryHeader_2.png
   credit: A collaboration between the National Ecological Observatory Network (NEON) and Data Carpentry
   creditlink: http://www.neoninc.org
-permalink: /R/Multi-Band-Rasters-In-R
+permalink: R/Multi-Band-Rasters-In-R
 comments: false
 ---